plnsc/making-mirrors/README.md

-# Making Mirrors for Git Repositories
+# Making Mirrors: Create mirrors of Git repositories

 ![GitHub Tag](https://img.shields.io/github/v/tag/plnsc/making-mirrors)
 ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/plnsc/making-mirrors/ci.yml?label=build)
 [![built with nix](https://builtwithnix.org/badge.svg)](https://builtwithnix.org)

-A Go command-line application for creating and maintaining mirrors of Git repositories.
-It reads a registry of repositories and creates local bare Git mirrors with concurrent processing.
+Making Mirrors is a Go command-line tool for creating and maintaining local copies of Git repositories.
+It does so by using `git clone --mirror` to get local bare Git mirrors of remote repositories in well known providers.

+Own local stored mirrors of what is important or most used.
+Be able to manage a curated list of mirrors for resource limited storage.
+It provides a copy of interest-specific repositories to create a layer of resilience and increase availability in software deployment.

 ## Features